 A Few Days In Copenhagen

 As we were only going to be in Copenhagen a few days we decided to also stay in the Nørrebro neighborhood close to Ruben og Bobby’s shop.
-The area close to Queen Louise Bridge is a good area too.
+Hotels close to Queen Louise Bridge is a good option too.
 It is closer to the tourist attractions in downtown Copenhagen.
 This was our first time traveling to Copenhagen so we did not know what to expect.
 Of course we ended up falling in love with this cool, laid back, and friendly city.

 Since we had already prearranged a date to film with Bobby, we had a couple days around our filming schedule to explore Copenhagen.
 So we decided to spend a day walking around Copenhagen to take in some of the tourist sites.
 We were staying across the road from Assistens Cemetery where Hans Christian Andersen and Søren Kierkegaard are buried.
 This was a great starting point and approximately an hour walk to The Little Mermaid.